top 100 manhwa

 My Thoughts on Manhwas

 Manhwas are not new, they have been here for a long time.
 They are kind of manga and comics.
-Where manga originates from Japan, Manhwa is a South-Korean web novel catagory.
+Where manga originates from Japan, Manhwa is a South-Korean web novel category.
 And yes, almost all of them are available in English.

 Manhwas got there fame after Solo Leveling which is originally a Korean manhwa.
 Manga mostly revolve around powers and abilities of characters towards Japanese culture, and isekai, similarly, comics lean towards super powers as described by Stan lee, Marvel, DC, etc. Manhwas stick to powers and abilities given by a system.
-Of course, the mysterious sytem is not always included but it is a trait of Manhwas.
+Of course, the mysterious system is not always included but it is a trait of Manhwas.

 Are they worth reading?
 Absoulutly yes!
 The Korean style of drawings, depictions, and power leveling is no joke.
 The Manhwa described above are the cream of the genre.
 Some of them are even adopted into anime, movies, and live action series.